ensemble-ai/exercise-2-camera-control-Aroshia/CodeReview-Exercise2.md

 By default, the draw mode is left off when changing between cameras, where the user is required to press 'F' each time after switching the camera to display it.

+Although there are a good amount of comments that exist to aid in readability and understanding the code, there are comments that are unrelated to the current implementation of the code that may make it more confusing to understa nd. https://github.com/ensemble-ai/exercise-2-camera-control-Aroshia/blob/f76799fdcb77b8c231bc3690c4d291808d323b8a/Obscura/scripts/camera_controllers/lerp_position_lock.gd#L40-L62

 #### Best Practices Exemplars ####

 All export variables that were required in each stage were declared, following guidelines.